 A room is also available for the head of culture.

-St Monica is seen as a transition farm for young deaf and hearing-impaired people.
+St Monica is seen as a transition farm for young deaf and hearing-impaired youth.

 A local NGO was created: “Farming Our Future” to manage this farm, and help these young people to apprehend the management of their working tool.